 Mistake 7, writing vague prompts

-The cost: random output, frustration, 3-4 round-trips to get what you actually wanted.
+What happens: random output, frustration, 3-4 round-trips to get what you actually wanted.

 Mistake 8, not saving memory

-The cost: tomorrow, Claude has forgotten everything.
+What happens: tomorrow, Claude has forgotten everything.
 It re-suggests approaches you already rejected.
 It repeats mistakes you already fixed.
 It wastes time rediscovering the context.

-The fix: at the end of a productive session, say "Update the project memory."
+What to do instead: at the end of a productive session, say "Update the project memory."
 30 seconds that make the difference.
 See chapter 10.

 Mistake 9, doing everything sequentially